paramaggarwal/wefiddle/README.md

 An online collaborative art canvas. (experimental)

 Nobody's space on the the web.
 People come and go.
-Leaving there mark.
+Leaving their mark.
 An art piece by humanity.

 Created by [Param Aggarwal](http://paramaggarwal.com/) as a personal one-day project.